Toddler sexual behaviour: what’s typical?

 - she’s learning about touch and social rules

 - she’s curious about the differences between boys’ and girls’ bodies

 - they're working out how bodies work

 - she’s trying to understand families and relationships.

-How to respond to normal sexual behaviour in toddlers
+How to respond to typical sexual behaviour in toddlers

 You can use sexual behaviour as an opportunity to help your toddler learn.
 Talk with your toddler and answer his questions openly and honestly, but also at a level he can understand.
 For example, you could talk about public and private body parts, how girls and boys are different, or ways of talking about bodies.
 You could say ‘That is your penis.
 You use your penis when you do a wee.
 Your penis is a private part of your body’ or ‘Your body belongs to you.
 You can wash your own bottom and vulva now you’re big enough.
 It’s good to look after your body’.

 When talking with your child, it’s a good idea to use the proper words for body parts – vagina, vulva, breasts, penis, testicles and so on.
 This helps your child learn about their body and tell you clearly about any questions or concerns they have.